Property Banner

 What are the Key Considerations?

-Whether the sale and purchase agreement is of assets or shares, consideration should be given to the specific type of clauses to include in the agreement, including:
+Whether the sale and purchase agreement is of assets or shares, consideration should be given to the specific type of clauses to include in the agreement, including (but not limited to):

 1. Warranties – these provide confirmation to the buyer that the shares/assets are being sold without any issues.
 Equally the seller needs to ensure that any qualifications to the warranties are included, to avoid being left exposed.